Monads in small bites - Part III - Monoids

 mappend x (mappend y z) = mappend (mappend x y) z

-And the proof in Clojure - remember that calling the monoid function with two arguments is equivalent to mappend
+And the proof in Clojure - remember that calling the monoid function with two arguments is equivalent to mappend in haskell:

 ;; first, the plus-monoid